Aditya Chopra: Raees

-Raees was a film produced by Excel Entertainment and Red Chillies Entertainment helmed by Rahul Dholakia.
+Raees (2017) was a film produced by Excel Entertainment and Red Chillies Entertainment helmed by Rahul Dholakia.
 Principal photography of the film was completed in April 2015 and a few months were allotted to its post-production work.
 A teaser/trailer of the film was released across social media platforms and attached to Bajrangi Bhaijaan on 17 July 2015 announcing it as a 5 July 2016 release; packaged and presented as an Eid project.
 However, sensing an opportunity in the same period, YRF went ahead to green-light its own Sultan, slated for release on the same day, in January 2016.
 Principal photography with Salman Khan and Anushka Sharma was completed in 3 months followed by post-production work being completed in May.
 A teaser/trailer and other marketing material featuring both Khan and Sharma were released simultaneously starting in April across platforms and networks.
 The film was ready for a 5 July release and as a result, around 4230 theatre screens available in India would have been divided among the two films.

-Realising a loss in business to both films, Ritesh Sidhwani and Shahrukh Khan, the producers of Raees approached Chopra to work out a settlement to ensure both projects are exhibited comfortably across centres.
+Realising a loss in business to both films, Ritesh Sidhwani and Shah Rukh Khan, the producers of Raees approached Chopra to work out a settlement to ensure both projects are exhibited comfortably across centres.
 However, Chopra disagreed to shift his release date stating the poor performance of Khan's prior releases (Dilwale and Fan) in the global box office.
 Moreover, Chopra ensured that YRF Distributors (his film distribution leg) exhibit Sultan to more than 3100 screens (out of the total 4230), apparently abusing his dominant position and clout in the Entertainment Industry of India, an allegation that he has battled several times in the past.

 Sultan eventually released on 6 July 2016, as planned by YRF, across 4310 Indian screens and 1130 screens internationally, to gross ₹501 crore in the worldwide market and Raees was postponed to 26 January 2017, scheduled to release alongside Kaabil on the same day.